 Alan Greene is an experienced litigator and business counselor, concentrating his practice in the areas of antitrust and trade regulation law, commercial litigation and employment.

 Mr. Greene has represented clients before federal and state courts, administrative agencies and arbitration panels.
-The subject areas of his litigation and counseling practice cover a wide range, including antitrust, trade regulation, restrictive covenants/non-compete agreements, trade secrets, employment discrimination, contracts, business torts, business ownership disputes, environmental law, bankruptcy, unfair competition, manufacturer/distributor relationships, securities matters and constitutional law.
+The subject areas of his litigation and counseling practice cover a wide range, including antitrust, trade regulation, restrictive covenants/non-compete agreements, trade secrets, employment discrimination, contracts, business torts, environmental law, bankruptcy, ERISA disputes, unfair competition, manufacturer/distributor relationships, securities matters and constitutional law.

 Mr. Greene's representative matters include: